 - Calf

 The benefits of landmine squats are impressive.
-When performed correctly and consistently over time, it can allow you to achieve significant strength gains.
+You can achieve significant strength gains when performed correctly and consistently over time.

 Some benefits include: